What is DFARS Cybersecurity Requirement?

-Our precious military secrets are actively being stolen by US adversaries.
+The DoD created the DFARS Cybersecurity Requirement because our precious military secrets are actively being stolen by US adversaries.
 These secrets are our competitive advantage that helps the US maintain the most powerful military in the world, defending the best ideas in the world: representative democracy governing a capitalist marketplace.
 The US Department of Defense (DoD) classifies some of its information formally as SECRET or TOP SECRET and takes significant measures to protect this information.
 Other information is less sensitive, but still confidential and worthy of protection.
 The DoD allows its contractors to process much of this less sensitive—but still important—information in their internal IT networks.
 The adversaries know this, and increasingly target contractors to steal DoD secrets.
 Thus, DoD contractors are a major source of information leakage that leads to compromise of US military competitive advantage.
 The DoD has decided to do something to plug those leaks.

 DFARS Cybersecurity Requirements

-The DFARS has two main cybersecurity requirements:
+The DFARS cybersecurity requirement includes two main regulations:

 - Provide “adequate security” to protect CDI in the contractor’s IT system.
 Adequate security is provided by configuring your system according the safeguards listed in the National Institutes of Standards and Technology (NIST) Special Publication (SP) 800-171, Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations. we’ll talk more about 800-171 shortly.